cloojure/cljs-template-0/README.md

   lein clean ; lein figwheel

 A browser window will open.
-Go to the developer console
+Go to the developer console to view results.

 To clean all compiled files: